 Therapy options for psychosomatic complaints

-As you now know, there are conditions of pain and illness that are not directly attributable to a physical cause.
-That's why it's very important not to dwell in uncertainty for too long and to find out the source of the problem - because only then can you release any psychosomatic tension and improve your quality of life.
+As you now know, there are forms of pain and illness that cannot be directly attributed to a physical cause.
+That is why it is so important not to remain in the dark for too long and to get to the root of the problem —because only then can you resolve any psychosomatic tension and improve your quality of life.

 There are a number of different therapeutic approaches available to you for the treatment of psychosomatic complaints: